gatsbyjs/gatsby/docs/docs/how-to/previews-deploys-hosting/deploying-to-vercel.md

 - With [Vercel for Git](https://vercel.com/guides/deploying-gatsby-with-vercel#vercel-for-git)

 If you want to use a Custom Domain with your Vercel deployment, you can **Add** or **Transfer in** your domain via your Vercel [account Domain settings](https://vercel.com/dashboard/domains).

-Vercel doesn't support advanced features like [SSR](/docs/how-to/rendering-options/using-server-side-rendering/), [DSG](/docs/how-to/rendering-options/using-deferred-static-generation/), or [Image CDN](/docs/how-to/images-and-media/using-gatsby-plugin-image/#gatsby-cloud-image-cdn).
-You can get all features and faster builds by signing up to [Gatsby Cloud](/dashboard/signup).

 ## Additional resources